 But Hawai‘i’s native forests are also among the most threatened in the world.
 Hawai‘i has lost half of its native forest cover and is home to more than one-third of the plants and birds on the U.S. Endangered Species List.
 When spiders, snails and insects are included, nearly 60% of the islands’ total native flora and fauna is endangered, by far the highest percentage of any state.

 Destruction and the loss of forest habitat are the primary causes of species decline.

 Invasive species prey upon and destroy the habitat of native species, compete with them for food and habitat, and spread diseases.
-Over time, they transform the forests they invade, changing them from native to non-native, simplifying their structure, altering soil composition, increasing the risk of fire, and endangering our future water supply.
+Over time, they transform the forests they invade, changing them from native to non-native, simplifying their structure, altering soil composition, increasing the risk of fire and endangering our future water supply.

-The Conservancy is working with local communities and our conservation partners throughout the islands to protect our precious forested watersheds.
+Propelled by a sense of urgency, the Conservancy is working statewide with local communities and conservation partners to protect our native forests.
 Our strategic approach is focused on: